josephholler/OR-Makuyuni-Corridor/README.md

 # OR-Makuyuni-Corridor

-Data and analytical procedures for study of the viability of the Makuyuni Wildlife Corridor
+Data and analysis procedures for study of the viability of the Makuyuni Wildlife Corridor

 See [index.csv](index.csv) for a list of input data, output data, and procedures for the study.